data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-30

-*Solution*.
-If any vector in the list is zero, then the list is linearly independent, since the zero vector can be written as the sum of zero times each of the other vectors.
+*Solution.* If any vector in the list is zero, then the list is linearly independent, since the zero vector can be written as the sum of zero times each of the other vectors.
 So we may assume that the vectors are [[nonzero|zero]].

 ---
 > id: step-31